2002 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 2002 Nickel Value

 Determining your 2002 nickel’s worth is simpler than you think.
-Start by checking the mint mark—P (Philadelphia), D (Denver), or S (San Francisco proof), as values range from $0.08 for circulated pieces to over $20 for high-grade specimens.
-Examine Monticello’s steps on the reverse; Full Steps designations significantly increase value, with MS-67 examples reaching $400-$1,187.
+Start by checking the mint mark — P (Philadelphia), D (Denver), or S (San Francisco proof) — since values range from $0.08 for circulated pieces to over $20 for high-grade specimens.
+Then examine Monticello’s steps closely on the reverse; the Full Steps designation, which requires five or six completely uninterrupted step lines, significantly boosts value, with MS-67 FS examples reaching $400–$1,187.

 2002 Nickel Value Guides